alemosie/alemosie.github.io/events/2-euro-sale.md

 The spirit of the sale is to sell everything for €2 or less, to swap good quality items with community parents without breaking the bank.

 You can sell a maximum of 5 items at a time over €2, and none priced over €10.

+### I thought there was a split between toddler and baby sale?

+When we first announced this event, we were hosting separate toddler and baby sales.
+Due to community feedback and to respect our own energy as volunteer organizers, we consolidated the two sales in the afternoon only.
+This way, sellers with both baby and toddler clothes don't have to pay for two seller spots!

 ### Can I help on the day?
 In the future?